systemb4/pwg/README.md

 ## installation
 to install pwg onto your system use the command <code>sudo make install</code><br>
 <code>man pwg</code> will show you the manual for pwg<br>
-to change defaults edit config.h to your likings
+to change defaults edit config.h to your likings<br>
 <code>pwg</code> is also available in the aur as <code>pwg-git</code>

 ## options